-Field recordings, synthesised patterns, gentle clusters of sounds of various colors all wraped with confident fades to-and-from background, sometimes dry silence, sometimes immersive reverberations and echoing, beepblip’s sophomore release at Kamizdat comes in a wide spectrum of approaches.
+Field recordings, synthesised patterns, gentle clusters of sounds of various colours all wrapped with confident fades from the background, sometimes dry silence, sometimes immersive reverberations and echoing; beepblip’s sophomore release at Kamizdat comes in a wide spectrum of approaches.
 Relatively dynamic structures seem to eagerly present rich spaces, landscapes and sonic stories, and when contextualised with her notes which expose extensive thinking and concrete, self-reflexive feelings behind the music, it all makes deep active listening inevitable.

 “Humans are constantly invading the biotic environment by constructing buildings and industries, while nonhuman subjects keep reclaiming the spaces humans have abandoned.
-These processes may not be antagonistic but are rather an interplay directed toward a nonviolent negotiation between species in terms of reciprocity, mutuality and care rather than a militant act of invading and reclaiming.
+These processes may not be antagonistic but are rather an interplay directed toward a nonviolent negotiation between species regarding reciprocity, mutuality and care rather than a militant act of invading and reclaiming.

 The compositions are atmospheric, poetic interludes to imaginary possible futures.
 Composed of field recordings taken in the derelict, unfinished architecture, the silent frozen windy winter forests, the lush bloom of the spring, under the scorching summer skies — this time, without the omnipresent airplane hum.
-Just for a short while, the world sounded to me as it should.
+For a short while, the world sounded as it should.
 The tracks were composed during the heart of the Covid-19 lockdown.
-Confined to the borders of Ljubljana municipality, Zergon and I stumbled upon a failed shopping mall with a natural reverb and the echoes of a returning wildlife: the frogs, birds and rodents who found refuge in the bits and pieces of the styrofoam.
-At the present time — in a bizarre rapture of normality during a pandemic — this poetic yet concrete ground is a monument to the possibility of a different normality: not that of financial growth but rather that of the so called degrowth, a sociopolitical concept emphasising conviviality and wellbeing of human and nonhuman people.
-These structures overtaken by nonhuman subjects are, for me, successful failures of capitalism.
-I see my compositions as places of radical decommodification and as acts of communication and cohabitation.”
+Confined to the borders of Ljubljana municipality, Zergon and I stumbled upon a failed shopping mall with a natural reverb and the echoes of returning wildlife: the frogs, birds and rodents who found refuge in the bits and pieces of the styrofoam.
+At the present time — in a bizarre rapture of normality during a pandemic — this poetic yet concrete ground is a monument to the possibility of a different normality: not that of financial growth but rather that of the so-called degrowth, a sociopolitical concept emphasising conviviality and wellbeing of human and nonhuman people.
+For me, these structures overtaken by nonhuman subjects are successful failures of capitalism.
+I see my compositions as places of radical decommodification and acts of communication and cohabitation.”

 Released August 28, 2020